 research interests

-technology and education, learning sciences, artificial intelligence in education, teacher education (pre-service, in-service teachers), STEM education, technology integration in K-12 and higher education, digital pedagogy, digital ethics and equity, instructional design, mixed methods.
+technology and education, learning sciences, artificial intelligence in education, teacher education (pre-service, in-service teachers), STEM education, technology integration in K-12 and higher education, digital pedagogy, digital ethics, equity, instructional design, mixed methods.